HostMonster Review

 Pricing & Plan Structure

 Either way, comparing pricing among various hosting companies is notoriously difficult.
 Companies have different plans with different caps, different bonuses, and different renewal prices.
-Figuring out what you will be paying every year / every month around can be maddening.
+Figuring out what you will be paying every year or every month around can be maddening.

-HostMonster has three shared hosting plans – Basic ($9.49/mo), Plus ($12.49/mo), and Choice Plus ($14.99/mo).
-Although prices are listed as monthly – you have to pay on 1 year, 2 year, or 3-year contracts.
+HostMonster has four shared hosting plans – Basic, Plus, Choice Plus, and GoPro.
+Although prices are listed as monthly – you have to pay on 12 or 36-month terms.

-*Aside – “unlimited” in HostMonster’s case means “unmetered” – ie, they don’t actively track your website’s activity, except in relation to your server’s total resources.
-Every hosting company has limited resources (even Amazon has crashed before), so it’s all about managing server resources.
-Either way, HostMonster does not pre-emptively cap your usage.
+Regarding caps, HostMonster does not pre-emptively cap your usage.
 Instead, they reserve the right to throttle your site if you start to do too much with your server.

 On the Plus and Choice Plus plans – there are fewer caps, but they are both still more expensive than sister brands like HostGator or independent competitors like InMotion Hosting or Siteground.